How to Clean Stained Concrete Floors The Simple Way

 Tire marks are expected to show up on outdoor concrete surfaces.
 Unfortunately, they won’t go away on their own, even if you hose them down.
 So, you’ll have to remove them yourself.

-The best way I like to do it’s by using a degreaser.
+The best way to do it is by using a degreaser.
 Here’s how:

 Rust Stains